VladRodionov/presto-c2/README.md

 ## Current state of development

-Both SSD caches (data and fragment results cache) have been replaced by **C2** and integrated into Presto.
-Data cache has been tested on a real database (TPCH) and provided good results, fragments results cache is under testing.
-Metadata, File list and Parquet/ORC caches are work in progress.
+Data, Fragment results and File List caches have been replaced with **C2** and integrated into Presto.
+Metadata and Parquet/ORC caches are work in progress.

 ## How solid Carrot Cache is right now?